jqpe/figmaid/docs/src/usage.md

 ```

-If you are using Ubuntu/Linux Mint no additional configuration is required if you only wish to use installed fonts.
+If you are using Ubuntu, Linux Mint, macOS or Windows no additional configuration is required if you only wish to use installed fonts.

 For other Linux distros, refer to their documentation.

+> **Custom directories** figmaid doesn't care about where your font files are located or whether they're installed or not.
+> To add a custom directory, specify it in `directories`.
+> The path to the directory doesn't need to be absolute, if you have fonts in /Design/fonts/<sub_folder>/**/* you can just specify /Design/fonts.

+## Note about directories

+1. The directory path doesn't have to be absolute, but operating system dependent shortcuts like the tilde ~ are not supported.
+2. figmaid has to have access to the directory.
+This usually means that the user that installed figmaid has to have access.

 ## Running in the background